Shiroi Koibito Park

 Where Hokkaido's famous cookies are made.

-- Shiroi Koibito Park will be temporarily closed until further notice due to the coronavirus.
+- Shiroi Koibito Park has announced a partial opening period for their outdoor gardens from Thu, June 4.
+Indoor reopening dates will be announced on their website at a later date.
 For updates on the COVID-19 situation in Japan check GaijinPot Blog: https://blog.gaijinpot.com/is-it-safe-to-visit-japan-as-the-coronavirus-cases-increase/

 Nestled between Tudor-inspired buildings and a beautiful rose garden whose flowers are tailored to the seasons, there’s way more to do than just buy cookies.
 Of course, cookies may well be all that you’re interested in, let’s be honest here.